defold/tutorial-colorslide/README.md

-# Color Slide tutorial
+# Colorslide tutorial

-Welcome to the Color Slide game tutorial.
+Welcome to the Colorslide game tutorial.
 It will take you through the process of adding a simple GUI flow to an existing multi level mobile game.
 It is assumed that you know your way around the editor.
 If you don't, please check out [our manuals and beginner tutorials](https://www.defold.com/learn).

 The starting point for this tutorial is this project.
 It contains everything you need: